luleg/PartitionMAM/ReadMe.md

 ### Comparing Partitioning

-The Python program *Analysis/CompParts.py* enables visual comparison of two partitionings.
+The Python3 program *Analysis/CompParts.py* enables visual comparison of two partitionings.
 Namely, it relabels partitions in both partitionings using the [Munkres algorithm](https://software.clapper.org/munkres/index.html), and plots visual comparisons of the partitionings:

-* In a staircase fashion (length of a segment of y-coordinate *i* being the number of nodes belonging to part *i*).
+* In a staircase fashion (length of a segment of y-coordinate *i* being the number of nodes belonging to partition *i*).
-* With the confusion matrix
+* With the confusion matrix.

+#### Requirements

+This comparison program is written using Python3, with the following required packages:

+* [matlplotlib](https://matplotlib.org/): ```python -m pip install matplotlib```
+* [munkres](https://software.clapper.org/munkres/index.html): ```python -m pip install munkres```
+* [scikit-learn](https://scikit-learn.org/stable/install.html): ```python -m pip install scikit-learn```

+It also requires [numpy](https://numpy.org/), but it comes as a dependancy of matplotlib and scikit-learn.